 Not coming from a technical background is not an excuse to ignore anything technical during the day-to-day of your project.
 Even if you're not well-versed in the technology, it's very possible to gain an understanding of it on the job.
 The key is being open to learning and asking questions - engineers love to share their knowledge and ideas on the technology behind products, so don't waste that opportunity to learn.

-Being technically curious in a genuine way demonstrates that you care about the team, and you'll earn a lot of respect from the engineers as a result.
-[Tweet ""Being technically curious in a genuine way demonstrates that you care about the team.""]
+Being technically curious in a genuine way demonstrates that you about the team, and you'll earn a lot of respect from the engineers as a result.
+[Tweet ""Being technically curious in a genuine way demonstrates that you about the team.""]
 It's a lot more effective to ask about something you don't understand than to avoid showing any weakness in front of the team.

 Better yet, you can take the steps to actively gain technical knowledge.
 Attend technical workshops or brown bag sessions at work.
 Schedule time with your engineers to walk you through the product technology or architecture.
 Take technical classes outside of work.
 Anyone has the capability to learn if they're willing to put in the work.